 - Eat & Drink Healthy: Make water the drink of choice and encourage everyone to fill half their plates with fruits and vegetables by offering two or three colorful options at every meal.
 As a family choose a new fruit and veggie every week to taste together.
-Place a full pitcher of water on the table during meals, and allow children to pour their own water.
+Place a full pitcher of water on the table during meals and allow children to pour their own water.
 Keep full water bottles available in the car and back packs.

 - Play Every Day/Go Outside: Children should have at least an hour a day of unstructured play outside (when possible) and break a sweat at least three times a week by getting 20 minutes or more of vigorous physical activity.
 Join your children in games that get your hearts pumping and bodies moving.